DataDog/documentation/content/en/observability_pipelines/dual_ship_logs/_index.md

 ## Overview

-Use Observability Pipelines to dual ship your logs to multiple destinations.
+As your infrastructure scales, your volume of logs also increases along with the complexity of the data.
+To optimize how you manage your logs could involve experimenting with different log management tools and routing workflows.
+Use Observability Pipelines to send your logs to multiple destinations, also known as dual shipping, so that you can evaluate different tools and workflows with minimal disruption to your production environment.

-Select the log source that you want to dual ship from:
+Select the source from which you want to dual ship logs:

 - [Splunk HEC][1]
 - Splunk TCP